flyingmachine/streaming-proxy/README.md

 request map is passed to `clj-http` with only a few modifications; you can control `clj-http` by modifying the request map.

+## TODO

+* Address the fact that `streaming-proxy.core/byte-array-size` is a magic number.
+Not sure how to handle it, though.

 ## License

 Copyright © 2015 Daniel Higginbothama